Xinjiang Flying Tigers: History

 The Flying Tigers started its rebuild in the 2012–13 season.
 They reached the Grand Finals the next season with a relatively low-key roster, despite losing to Beijing Ducks 4–2.
 Before the 2014–15 season, Xinjiang signed Zhou Qi to build a team around him.
 Surrounding Zhou Qi, the Flying Tigers signed former NBA stars Andray Blatche and Jordan Crawford.
 However, Crawford left the team after a few games into the season for medical reasons and refused to return.
 Losing a key piece of the championship contending roster, the team struggled to find a replacement through the season and ended the season in ninth place, missing the playoffs.
 The next season, Xinjiang signed championship coach Li Qiuping and all-star forward Li Gen and lost to Sichuan Blue Whales 3–0 in the semi-finals.

 In the 2016–17 season, the Flying Tigers signed Bulgarian guard Darius Adams.
 The star-filled roster of Andray Blatche, Darius Adams, Zhou Qi, Li Gen, Shirelijan Muxtar, and Kyranbek Makhan triumphed through the season, finishing in first place in the regular season.
 In the playoffs, Xinjiang defeated Shandong Kingston Lions 3–0 in the quarter-finals and Liaoning Flying Leopards 4–1 in the semi-finals.
 In the Grand Finals, the Flying Tigers defeated their long-time rival Guangdong Southern Tigers in a dominating 4–0 series to win the first ever championship in the franchise's history.
 Darius Adams won the FMVP award.

 After winning the championship, Zhou Qi went to the NBA and joined the Houston Rockets.
 Losing the all-star center, Xinjiang finished the season with a 3–1 loss to Guangdong Southern Tigers in the quarter-finals.
 The next season, the team changed the head coach mid-season, signing another championship coach, the Xinjiang native Adiljan Suleyman.
 The team also changed the foreign players four times during the season, trying Al Jefferson, Nick Minnerath, Hamed Haddadi, and Darius Adams, and finally settled with Jarnell Stokes and Kay Felder at the start of the playoffs.
 The team reached the Grand Finals, where they lost to Guangdong Southern Tigers 4–0.

 In March 2023, the Xinjiang Flying Tigers withdrew from the CBA in protest against a penalty that would have banned the club from signing new players for one year, following contract disputes between the club and Zhou Qi.
+However, the decision was overturned two weeks later and the club returned back to the league.